When trying to create an azurerm_api_management_api_diagnostic resource within an existing APIM, an azurerm_api_management_logger id is required.

 }

-Also, thanks @Rui Jarimba for suggesting another workaround by declaring logger id under a variable
+Also, thanks @Rui Jarimba for suggesting another workaround by declaring logger id under a variable block.

-Complete code using data azapi resource
+Complete code using data azapi resource:

 terraform {